magnusnissel/ARMCHAIR/README.md

 ## Files ##
  * rss_feeds.csv contains the RSS feeds from which to gather data.
  * armchair.py contains most of the actual code, but shouldn't normally be run directly.
- * comfy_armchair.py offers a to start the collection of texts manually (once or repeated runs).
-Eventually RSS settings should be editable from here as well.
+ * comfy_armchair.py offers a user interface to start the collection of texts (once or repeated runs).
+Eventually the RSS settings will be editable from here as well.
- * simple_armchair.py this script will gather data from all feeds once when it is run.
-This is useful if you have a way to automatically start it (multiple times) each day( e.g. with a cronjob).
+ * simple_armchair.py this script gathers data from all feeds once when it is run.
+This is useful if you have a way to start it automatically ( e.g. with a cronjob).
- * endless_armchair.py this script can can be left running and will automatically collect data every hour.
+ * endless_armchair.py this script can can be left running and will collect data every hour.

 ## Requirements ##
 For now, ARMCHAIR needs to be run using an installed version of Python.
 A Windows EXE file will be available soon.
 To run the .py files you need: